KL Eco City: History of the village

 Haji Abdullah Hukum Village was one of Kuala Lumpur's early Malay settlements, with a 200-year-old history.

 The village was named after Haji Abdullah Hukum, whose given name was Muhammad Rukun Hukum.
 He came to Malaya from Sumatera, Indonesia at the age of 15 with his father back in the 19th century.
 To earn a living, he worked as a farmer and a laborer before he started opening lands and villages with the consent of Raja Laut, who was then the Raja Muda (crown prince) of Selangor.

 Abdullah was later chosen by Raja Laut to head a mosque in Pudu.
 He was also given the authority to start a nursery in Bukit Nanas and to open a village in Sungai Putih (now Jalan Bangsar).
 After retiring, he continued to stay in the village in Sungai Putih which is now known as Haji Abdullah Hukum Village located just opposite the well known Mid Valley Megamall in Kuala Lumpur.

 Despite initially starting as a Malay settlement, the village boasts a multiracial population of ethnic Malays, Chinese and Indians.
 There is even a Hindu temple, Sri Sakthi Nageswary Temple, located within the village close by a highway overpass.

 Development

 In 2007, it was reported that the 200-year-old Haji Abdullah Hukum Village has been earmarked for development.
 The village has been marked for a major development comprising numerous condominiums, office blocks, shopping complexes and even a transit hub.

+Accidents and incidents

+On the 30th of November 2016, a 70-meter long pedestrian bridge linking the complex to the Gardens Mall that was under construction collapsed at around 3:30pm local time.
+The collapse killed a Vietnamese construction worker and injured 6 others.
+All of the injured were treated at University of Malaya Medical Centre.
+Following the collapse of the bridge, the department has instructed a stop-work order at the construction site to allow investigations to take place.